Lower Dolpo Trek - 18 Days

 Itinerary

 As you land at Tribhuvan International Airport, you will be met by a representative from Best Heritage Tours.
 He will then drive you to your hotel and assist you with check-in.
 After rest, please drop by our office for information about the Lower Drop trekking itinerary.
-As a token of our gratitude and welcome to Nepal, the company will prepare a welcome meal for you.
+As a token of our gratitude and welcome to Nepal, the company will prepare a welcome dinner for you.

 Today you will take a tour of Kathmandu with your tour guide.
 After breakfast, start your tour with a visit to the first tourist spot, Pashupatinath Temple.
 From here you will proceed to Boudhanath Stupa.
 The next destinations on your journey will be Swayambhunath and Kathmandu Durbar Square.
 All these sites are UNESCO World Heritage Sites showcasing the rich cultural heritage of Nepal.
 Your Lower Dolpo trekking guide will pick you up in the late afternoon.